haven1network/validator/ACTIVITIES.md

 5. Approve New Admin

     ```javascript
-    # First Admin need to start the proposal system for new admin
+    # First Admin needs to start the proposal system for new admin
     quorumPermission.assignAdminRole("HAVEN1", "<accountAddress>", "ADMIN", { from: eth.accounts[0] })
     # Subsequent Admin need to approve the new admin
     quorumPermission.approveAdminRole("HAVEN1", "<accountAddress>", { from: eth.accounts[0] });